idosh333/tic-tac-toe/README.md

 ### Use

-1. Start the game using cmd or click on the game.bat file.
+1. Start the game using a terminal or click on the game.bat file.
    ```sh
    cd <gameFolder>
    py main.py